syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ## Send button styling

-You can style the send item button based on its state by setting values to the in-built keys of the send item button in the resource dictionary.
+To style the send item button based on its state, set values to the in-built keys of the send button in the resource dictionary.

 <table>
 <tr>